Actyx/Actyx/integration/README.md

 ## Dev

-- To run only a single test file use for example `npm run tsc && jest -- ./dist/src/ax/your-test.spec.js`
+- To run only a single test file use for example: `npm run tsc && jest -- ./dist/src/ax/your-test.spec.js`